markbahnman/cmpt-106-proposal/project-proposal.md

 based dangers on the left of the screen that will be moving to the right at various speeds.
 The player has to advance through the level fast enough to outrun the deathly threats.
 The game will feature multiple levels varying in dificulty and visual environments/textures.
 The game might have enemies and other bonus features like better animations.
-However, because we will be learning Python and Pygame for a good maount of time, we might not get the time for that.
+However, because we will be learning Python and Pygame for a good amount of time, we might not get the time for that.

 Criteria:
 1. Learn enough about Python and Pygame modules to design our game.